sshi100/urllookup/README.md

 For more detailed information about docker swarm deployment, please check https://docs.docker.com/get-started/swarm-deploy/

-## **Kubernetes**
+## **To Kubernetes**
 Use kocompose to convert docker-compose file to kubernetes compatible configuration.
-Al

-Supposing you already have a Kubernetes cluster running in minikube/kind or cloud, you can deploy in two ways:
+Supposing you already have a Kubernetes cluster running under minikube/kind or public cloud, you can deploy in two ways:

 1. from local
 ```make k8s-deploy-from-local```